VaglesBagels/My-Project-2/READMETRIVIA.md

 1. `backend/flaskr/__init__.py`
 2. `backend/test_flaskr.py`

-View the Backend README for TODOS tasks and in dept steps on creating and running the application as well as testing the endpoints.
+View the Backend README for TODOS tasks and in depth steps on creating and running the application as well as testing the endpoints.

 Tests
 Create a test database using PostGres called trivia_test and follow backend README to populate.
 Ensure to also create a trivia database for the application.